xavidop/blog/genkit/_posts/2026-05-13-genkit-middleware.md

 If you have been building anything non-trivial with Genkit, you have probably bumped into the same set of cross-cutting concerns over and over again: retrying transient model errors, falling back to a cheaper model when quota explodes, gating tool execution behind human approval, injecting filesystem access for coding agents, logging every request and response for observability...

 Until now, you ended up either wrapping `ai.generate()` calls by hand or writing ad-hoc helpers that ended up duplicated across flows.
-The new **Genkit Middleware v2** changes that.
+The new **Genkit Middleware** changes that.
 It introduces a first-class, composable middleware layer for the `generate()` pipeline, with hooks for the **model**, the **tool execution** and the **high-level generation loop**, plus a small but very useful set of official middlewares published in the brand new `@genkit-ai/middleware` package.

 This article is a practical tour of what the new middleware system gives you, the built-in middlewares you can drop in today, and how to write your own with `generateMiddleware`.